 On these damp and cloudy days, I feel Autumn’s presence strongly.
 These days feel just right for concocting healing oxymels for the winter months ahead.

 The name oxymel comes from the Greek word ‘oxymeli’ meaning acid and honey.
 It is a traditional herbal extraction, using a vinegar and honey to extract and preserve the potent goodness from an array of plants, that can then be taken as a medicine.
+I prefer making oxymels over more sugar heavy syrups.

 Not only do you get the goodness of the plants you are infusing, but you also get the healing properties of apple cider vinegar and the honey themselves.
-I have seen the honey substituted for maple syrup for a vegan recipe too.

 Our first oxymel of the year was made with some very early but ripe foraged elderberries.
 They are packed full of vitamin C and have a wealth of properties that support the immune system, helping ease coughs throughout the winter months.
 We also teamed our elderberries with anti-viral herbs and spices, including fresh thyme, sage, grated ginger and dried elderflowers, tumeric and cloves, but these could be substituted for what herbs and spices you have available.
+You could also include other berries too such as blackberries or sloe berries.

 1 thought on “Elderberry Oxymel”